RetroPie/RetroPie-Docs/docs/RetroArch.md

 #### Camera

 # Override the default camera device the camera driver uses.
-This is driver dependant.
+This is driver dependent.
 # camera_device =

 # Override the default privacy permission for cores that want to access camera services.
 Is "false" by default.